-Legal implications, which vary from country to country, mean that there is much more to consider than the technology when it comes to electronic signature projects.
-Meticulous preparation is needed so that companies can precisely identify their requirements and constraints relating to electronic signatures, which are a key component of digital transformation.
+Meticulous preparation is needed to identify the company requirements and constraints relating to electronic signatures, which are a key component of digital transformation.

 Varying regulations relating to electronic signature security and legal value

-Legally speaking, the principle of the signature remains the same: confirm the signatory’s consent.
+Legally speaking, the principle remains the same: confirm the signatory’s consent.
 But depending on the scope of the commitment implied by the signature, it alone may not be enough.
 This is the case in France, for instance, where the signatory’s identity must be verified when signing a notarized deed.
-On the other hand, accepting the general terms of sale when making a purchase on an e-commerce website requires no such formalities.
+On the other hand, accepting the general terms of sale on an e-commerce does not requires such formalities.

-In other words, a signature only has legal value and only really confirms the signatory’s consent if the relevant regulations are observed.
-These vary according to the type of document, the sector of activity and, of course, the jurisdiction and therefore the country.
+In other words, a signature only has legal value and confirms the signatory’s consent if the relevant regulations are observed.
+These vary depending on the type of document, the sector of activity and the country’s jurisdiction.

-These principles apply whether the signature is handwritten or electronic and all electronic signature projects must comply with the applicable regulations and standards, whether these are mandatory or optional (in a bid to strengthen digital trust).
-In Europe, and therefore in France, it is European regulation eIDAS (Electronic IDentification And Trust Services) which governs electronic signatures.
-Introduced in 2016 to promote the development of digital trust, the regulation defines three main types of signature: simple, advanced and qualified electronic signatures.
+These principles apply whether the signature is handwritten or electronic.
+And all electronic signature projects must comply with the applicable regulations and standards, mandatory and optional.
+This is done in a bid to strengthen digital trust.
+In Europe, European regulation eIDAS (Electronic IDentification And Trust Services) governs electronic signatures.
+Introduced in 2016 to promote digital trust, it defines three main types of signature: simple, advanced and qualified.
 Outside Europe, in North Africa in particular, the regulation is different.

 Uses of electronic signatures

-You need to start by identifying the planned use(s), the required levels of security and, of course, the signing parties whether they be internal personnel, the ecosystem of clients, partners and suppliers, professionals or private individuals.
-The architecture to put in place will vary depending on their status and whether or not they belong to the company implementing the electronic signature project.
+You need to start by identifying the planned uses, the required security levels and the signing parties.
+The latter can be internal personnel, the ecosystem of clients, partners and suppliers, professionals or private individuals.
+The architecture will vary depending on their status and if they belong to the company implementing the electronic signature project.

 In-house, two types of signature can be used: server stamp and the personal qualified or non-qualified signature.
 A server stamp is similar to an electronic stamp and can be easily integrated into a third-party system.
-For example, it can be used to sign purchase orders, in conjunction with an ERP system, or employment contracts if used in conjunction with the company’s HRIS.
-The personal signature on the workstation (via the personal certificate registered in the Windows store) or via a certificate embedded in a device (for a qualified signature) can be used to obtain consent from employees.
+It can be used to sign purchase orders, joined with an ERP system, or employment contracts if used with the company’s HRIS.

-For online contract-signing with third parties, the server personal signature needs to be used.
-A temporary certificate is generated in the name of the person who needs to sign it.
-This person then receives a one-time password to confirm their consent.
+For online contract-signing with third parties, the server personal signature (personal signature certificate) needs to be used.
+A temporary certificate is generated in the name of the signing party.
+This person then receives a one-time password -OTP- to confirm their consent.
 The system appends two signatures, one for the person and one for the company.

 To increase the level of security, two-factor strong authentication can be added upstream of the electronic signature system and the security keys can be protected with an HSM (Hardware Security Module).